 SEMrush Writing Assistant

-Here are some frequently asked questions related to SEO, search engine optimization and improving your rank in Google.
+Here are some frequently asked questions about SEO, search engine optimization, and improving your rank in Google.

 Many businesses turn to PPC first because they don’t know “what is SEO”.
 SEO is more time-consuming than throwing your budget at a Google AdWords campaign.